HICS: published for external use

 ‘‘We expect firms to look more broadly than just the credit rating, such as the rating, outlook, credit default swap (‘CDS’) spreads and other market information, as well as ‘fundamentals’ on the issuer’s balance sheet.’’

-So, TICS is important.
+So, HICS is important.